betteridiot/terminal_support/README.md

 **Note**: If you are using a `conda`-build of Python:
 Change line 113 to your `/etc/profile.d/conda.sh` and uncomment both lines 113-114

-3. Now move all the files to your `$HOME` directory
+3. Now move all the files to your `$HOME` directory using the provided script
 ```bash
 ./build_terminal.sh
 ```
+*Note*: this script will move any pre-existing files that overlap with this repo into a folder in your home directory called `backup`.
+If any of the provided files cause any issues, just recover previous files from this directory.

 ---
 # What this does